Profile: Arianna Huffington

 Arianna Huffington boasts a varied and accomplished CV - as a Republican then a Democratic commentator, author and political candidate.

-Ms Huffington described the role as her "last act".
+At the time Ms Huffington described the role as her "last act".

 "I want to stay forever," she told reporters.
 "The opportunities here are really endless."

-At its launch, the website represented a new business and news model, generating much of its content from a community of citizen journalists and bloggers.
+The website represented a new business and news model, generating much of its content from a community of citizen journalists and bloggers.

 Arianna Huffington was born Arianna Stassinopoulos in Athens in 1950.
 Her father was a journalist but she credits her mother for her outlook on life.